svengoluza/IPD/README.md

 ## Agents

-Several different agents are implemented :
+Several agents with different strategies are implemented :
 - Random agent : picks move randomly
 - TFT agent : cooperates in the first round, and then in the next rounds it does what the opponent did in the previous round all the time
 - Spiteful agent : cooperates until the opponent defects, then defects all the time
-- Pavlov agent : cooperates at the first iteration, and whenever both players do the same atthe previous round, but it defects when both players behave different at the previousround.
-Pavlov, also known as win-stay, lose-switch, resembles a common humanbehavior that keeps the present strategy while winning, or change to another onewhen losing
+- Pavlov agent : cooperates at the first iteration, and whenever both players do the same at the previous round, but it defects when both players behave different at the previous round.
+Pavlov, also known as win-stay, lose-switch, resembles a common human behavior that keeps the present strategy while winning, or change to another one when losing